 Greek mythology is a beautiful fairy tale based on fantastic stories or a reality where the mythical heroes were historical figures?

 The meaning of the word “myth” is coming from mythos – prediction.
 The main idea is a narration about Greek gods and heroes.
-There is an opinion that the cause of the origin is a story – telling.
-We can see the earlier elements of the religion, philosophy and sciences.
+There is an opinion that the cause of the origin is storytelling.
+We can see the earlier elements of religion, philosophy, and sciences.
 The legends are transmitted by oral tradition from generation to generation, that is why there are different variants.
 The tradition often reflects real events.
 It’s thought that Troy well known by Homer’s poems was invented.
 But when Ilion discovered this legendary city, humanity has received the proof of ancient legends.

 Myths lead us back in time when a man has a connection with the earth and nature.
 Through mythology, we travel to a strange and beautiful world.
 We’ve read every legend a couple of times by a few different writers, and then we’ve written them in our own way, with simple words and beautiful images.

 Mythology played a great role in everyday life in ancient Greece.
 The Greeks used myths to explain natural phenomena, cultural differences, traditional hobbies, and friendships.

 Greek mythology has an essential influence on Western civilization in general, its philosophy, its history, its politics, its arts and literature, and is considered to be a key element of Western heritage.
 It is part of education, from a young age, in many western countries.
 Poets, intellectuals, and artists have drawn inspiration from Greek mythology.

 We hope you will enjoy reading the pages of Greek mythology.

 The Trojan War